vacp2p/vac.dev/_posts/2020-02-10-waku-current-state.md

 ## Simulation

 The ultimate test is real-world usage.
-Until then, we have a simulation.
-Here's some data on this.
+Until then, we have a simulation thanks to Kim De Mey from the Nimbus team!

 ![](assets/img/waku_simulation.jpeg)

-Here we outline two network topologies, Star and full mesh, with 6 randomly connected nodes and 2 X, sending 10000 random envelopes over random topics, including invalid envelopes.
+We have two network topologies, Star and full mesh, with 6 randomly connected nodes, one traditional light node with bloom filter (Whisper style) and one Waku light node.

+One of the full nodes sends 1 envelope over 1 of the 100 topics that the two light nodes subscribe to.
+After that, it sends 10000 envelopes over random topics.

-For light node, bloom filter is set to 1% false positive.
+For light node, bloom filter is set to almost 10% false positive (bloom filter: n=100, k=3, m=512).
 It shows the number of valid and invalid envelopes received for the different nodes.

 **Star network:**